Mango Cake Cannabis

 What is Mango Taffie, and how does it relate to Mango Cake?

-Mango Taffie was a GOOD BUDS original strain bred on Salt Spring Island from OG LA Affie × Hawaiian.
-It ran for over three years as a licensed SKU across five provinces, won the KIND Awards 2020 Concentrate of the Year, and established GOOD BUDS' early reputation in the legal market through its terpinolene-dominant tropical mango character and elevated CBG.
+Mango Taffie was a GOOD BUDS original strain bred on Salt Spring Island from OG LA Affie × Hawaiian, launched in late 2019/early 2020.
+It ran for over three years as a licensed SKU across five provinces, the concentrate took home Concentrate of the Year at the 2020 KIND Awards, and the flower established GOOD BUDS' early reputation in the legal market through its terpinolene-dominant tropical mango character and elevated CBG.
 When its THC fell behind where consumer expectations were heading, we crossed it with Wedding Cake over two years of indoor phenotype development to produce Mango Cake.
 The mango carried forward.
 Wedding Cake added potency, density, and a creamy vanilla finish.

 Why is Mango Cake's CBG so high?